Insider Selling: Northwest Pipe (NASDAQ:NWPX) Director Sells 1,000 Shares of Stock

-Northwest Pipe (NASDAQ:NWPX) Director Keith R. Larson sold 1,000 shares of the business’s stock in a transaction that occurred on Monday, November 22nd.
-The shares were sold at an average price of $30.90, for a total transaction of $30,900.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Northwest Pipe (NASDAQ:NWPX) Director Keith R. Larson sold 1,000 shares of the business’s stock in a transaction on Monday, November 29th.
+The stock was sold at an average price of $29.62, for a total value of $29,620.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

-Northwest Pipe (NASDAQ:NWPX) last announced its earnings results on Sunday, November 7th.
-The industrial products company reported $0.54 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.33 by $0.21.
+Northwest Pipe (NASDAQ:NWPX) last posted its earnings results on Sunday, November 7th.
+The industrial products company reported $0.54 earnings per share for the quarter, beating the consensus estimate of $0.33 by $0.21.
 Northwest Pipe had a net margin of 4.82% and a return on equity of 5.58%.
-During the same period last year, the firm posted $0.78 earnings per share.
-As a group, sell-side analysts forecast that Northwest Pipe will post 1.43 earnings per share for the current year.
+During the same quarter last year, the business posted $0.78 earnings per share.
+On average, sell-side analysts anticipate that Northwest Pipe will post 1.43 earnings per share for the current fiscal year.

-Several brokerages have recently weighed in on NWPX.
-TheStreet upgraded shares of Northwest Pipe from a “c+” rating to a “b” rating in a research note on Thursday, November 11th.
-Zacks Investment Research raised shares of Northwest Pipe from a “hold” rating to a “buy” rating and set a $33.00 price target on the stock in a report on Saturday, November 13th.
+Several research analysts recently weighed in on NWPX shares.
+Zacks Investment Research upgraded Northwest Pipe from a “hold” rating to a “buy” rating and set a $33.00 target price on the stock in a research note on Saturday, November 13th.
+TheStreet upgraded Northwest Pipe from a “c+” rating to a “b” rating in a research note on Thursday, November 11th.

 Northwest Pipe Co operates as a manufacturer of engineered steel pipe water systems in North America.
 It operates through the Water Infrastructure segment, which produces engineered pipeline systems including steel pipe, reinforced concrete pipe, and protective linings.
 These pipeline systems are primarily used in water infrastructure including drinking water systems, hydroelectric power systems, wastewater systems, industrial plant piping systems, certain structural applications and other applications.